VSRomanov/Tutorial_ML-Classification/README.md

 **Import**

 Make sure that the packages "caret", "ggplot2", "grid", "gridExtra", "factoextra", "ggdendro" and "rpart.plot" are installed.
-If not, you can install these packages with the following command:
+If not, you can install these packages with the function 'install.packages()':
 ```
 install.packages("caret", dependencies = TRUE)
 ```

 We will use a powerful "caret" package (short for Classification And REgression Training), which contains functions for supervised ML.
 We will also need some packages for plotting.
-Import all of them with the command:
+Import all of them with the function 'library()':
 ```
 library(caret)
 ```